AymenEcharghaoui/intelligently-weighted-finetuning/README.md

 - `ALPHA_METHOD` to one of: `["offline_1", "offline_2", "online_1", "arwc_normalized"]`
 Once these values are chosen, simply run the notebook **end-to-end without modification** to reproduce our results.

-The jupyter notebook `data_process.ipynb` loads preference datasets, computes token lengths using the seven reference tokenizers, processes the data using a worst-case on token length, then saves the processed data into train-valid-test splits for later use.
+The Jupyter Notebook `data_process.ipynb` loads preference datasets, computes token lengths using the seven reference tokenizers, processes the data using a worst-case on token length, then saves the processed data into train-valid-test splits for later use.

-The jupyter notebook `precomputing_reference_log_probs.ipynb` loads pre-trained language models and reference tokenizers, computes log probabilities and token lengths for all reference models on the preference datasets and saves the results for later use.
+The Jupyter Notebook `precomputing_reference_log_probs.ipynb` loads pre-trained language models and reference tokenizers, computes log probabilities and token lengths for all reference models on the preference datasets and saves the results for later use.

-The jupyter notebook `splitting_over_multiple_seeds.ipynb` first combines all splits per dataset (preference datasets + precomputed reference log probabilities), then per seed shuffles the whole data and creates new train-val-test splits and finally saves the new splits for experiments.
+The Jupyter Notebook `splitting_over_multiple_seeds.ipynb` first combines all splits per dataset (preference datasets + precomputed reference log probabilities), then per seed shuffles the whole data and creates new train-val-test splits and finally saves the new splits for experiments.

-The jupyter notebook `baseline_dpo.ipynb` implements the 7 baseline DPO finetuning experiments using Qwen_Qwen2.5-0.5B-Instruct as base model and each of the 7 reference models.
+The Jupyter Notebook `baseline_dpo.ipynb` implements the 7 baseline DPO finetuning experiments using Qwen_Qwen2.5-0.5B-Instruct as base model and each of the 7 reference models.
-The jupyter notebook `tsw.ipynb` implements the Thompson Sampling online method for computing the alpha weights during finetuning.
+The Jupyter Notebook `tsw.ipynb` implements the Thompson Sampling online method for computing the alpha weights during finetuning.

-The jupyter notebook `swcw_one_hot.ipynb` implements the SWCW one-hot method for computing the alpha weights during finetuning.
+The Jupyter Notebook `swcw_one_hot.ipynb` implements the SWCW one-hot method for computing the alpha weights during finetuning.

-The jupyter notebook `analyzer.ipynb` combines all logs from all experiments, normalizes the names and saves summary files per method.
+The Jupyter Notebook `analyzer.ipynb` combines all logs from all experiments, normalizes the names and saves summary files per method.

-The jupyter notebook `visualizer.ipynb` loads the summary files and produces the plots in the paper.
+The Jupyter Notebook `visualizer.ipynb` loads the summary files and produces the plots in the paper.

 The file `helpers.py` contains helper functions used across multiple notebooks, including mdpo, mrpo, log probability computations of the reply given the prompt for the finetuned model, etc.